TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Estimating the Missing Information

 where $\nabla^2 f^{(i)}(\xb)$ and $\nabla f^{(i)}(\xb)$ are the Hessian and gradient of $i$-th entry of the true function with respect to $\xb$, $\nabla p(\xb)$ is the gradient of the true density function, and $\tr{\cdot}$ is the trace operator. \end{theorem}

 The proof is provided in the Appendix.
-The above theorem shows that with proper kernel function, the estimation error $\eb(\xb) \rightarrow \0$ as $n \rightarrow \infty$ under Assumptions \ref{assump:kernel} and \ref{assump:true}.
-This suggests that under an ideal latent space transformation and pseudo-labeling logic, the reference mechanism can benefit from more reference data points.
+The above theorem shows that with proper kernel function, the estimation error $\eb(\xb) \rightarrow \0$ as $n \rightarrow \infty$ under \cref{assump:kernel} and \cref{assump:true}.
+This suggests that under an ideal latent space transformation, more unlabeled data helps drive the estimation error to zero.
+We also observe that the error term $\eb(\xb)$ converges to a sequence that scales with the factor $\mu_2(k)$, which implies kernel functions with lower $\mu_2(k)$ might contribute to a smaller $\eb(\xb)$ in the non-asymptotic regime.